timm/ezr/docs/about.md

 >[!NOTE]
 > <b> We present a successful  experiment in coding XAI (explainable AI) in the fewest lines of code.
-The code is written in functional stle (so no classes and lots of list comprehensions).
+The code is written in functional style (so no classes and lots of list comprehensions).
 The work is guided by the [5-lines-per-function](https://coderanch.com/t/733272/engineering/Lines-Code-lines) rule (which, sometimes, we break).